How to Sue Someone: 6 Essential Steps (May 2025)

 To initiate a lawsuit, you need to file a formal complaint with the court.
 This document outlines your case and the damages you seek.
 If you have hired a lawyer, they will draft this document for you and ensure that it is filed with the correct court.
 Different types of cases are filed with different courts, depending upon the court procedures in your local area.

 A major consideration for filing a lawsuit is the statute of limitations.
 This is the law that sets a deadline on how long you have to file a lawsuit.
 Deadlines vary by state and case type, but are most commonly two to three years.
+However, certain factors, such as a tolling agreement, can pause or extend the statute of limitations, providing you with additional time to file your case if necessary.

 In addition to filing the complaint with the court, you need to formally notify the person or business you are suing of the lawsuit.
 This is typically done by hiring a process server, but service rules vary across jurisdictions.